Alumni Volunteer Opportunities

 The Department of Athletics is always happy to hear from former student-athletes who want to stay connected to Binghamton.
 Alumni can be involved with us in a number of ways, such as serving as a mentor or internship sponsor for current student-athletes.
 You can also help with your team's alumni reunions.
 Homecoming, held on campus each fall, can be a great time to hold such an event; however, they could take place anywhere and at any time of the year.
 Go Bearcats!

 BINGHAMTON UNIVERSITY ALUMNI GLOBAL DAY OF SERVICE SITE LEADER

-The inaugural Binghamton Serves: Alumni Global Day of Service will be held on Saturday, April 18, 2015.
+The inaugural Binghamton University Alumni Global Day of Service will be held Saturday, April 18, 2015.
 This special initiative will unite alumni in meaningful and impactful service projects within their communities on a single, designated day.
 We are currently seeking alumni volunteer Site Leaders who will identify and lead a service project in their community, coordinate with the service site, communicate with alumni who volunteer to assist with the project, welcome alumni on the day of the event, and document the event.
-Training and resources will be provided.
+Training will be provided.

 You don't have to be a student to be involved with club sports or Binghamton Outdoor Pursuits.
 Join the fun by serving as a recreation volunteer.

 By working with the on-campus Fleishman Center for Career and Professional Development, alumni can help current students in their searches for internships and jobs.
 Many alumni recruit students through job fairs and by posting positions online.
 Through the New York City Employer Visit Program or Harpur College Liberal Arts to Careers Externship, you can host students at your workplace, so they can get insights into the realities of the working world.
 By participating in the Alumni Association's Professional Network and Job Forum groups on LinkedIn, you can be a resource to students as well as fellow Binghamton University graduates.